-North Korea did not participate in the Oslo Process that created the convention and has never attended a meeting on cluster munitions or made a public statement on the issue.
+North Korea did not participate in the Oslo Process that created the convention.

-In December 2018, North Korea was absent from the vote on a UN General Assembly (UNGA) resolution, which urges states outside the Convention on Cluster Munitions to “join as soon as possible.”
-It has been absent from the vote on each of the annual UNGA resolutions promoting the convention since 2015.
+In December 2019, North Korea was absent from the vote on a UN General Assembly (UNGA) resolution urging states outside the Convention on Cluster Munitions to “join as soon as possible.”
+It has been absent from the vote on every annual UNGA resolution promoting the convention since 2015.

-North Korea is not party to the Mine Ban Treaty or the Convention on Conventional Weapons.
+North Korea is not party to the Mine Ban Treaty nor the Convention on Conventional Weapons.

 Use, production, transfer, and stockpiling